If there's one place you won't find Tim Henman these days, it's on a tennis court.

 He hopes, of course, it will also prove to be a good investment.
 "It's an asset that is likely to appreciate, particularly as the club is making the most of market conditions and putting in punchy offers for bigger, better properties than it could have afforded to buy two years ago.
 They're getting some good deals."

-The properties on offer are uniformly beautiful and high quality, from the traditionally Provencale La Retraite, which looks across olive groves and pine forests towards the Cote d'Azur, or a modern waterfront villa on the Croatian island of Brac to the opulent Dar Hasnaa, a palatial new villa just outside Marrakech, or Stargazer, a vast new plantation-style house on the Villas Valriche Estate in Mauritius.
+The properties on offer are uniformly beautiful and high quality, from the traditionally Provencale La Retraite, which looks across olive groves and pine forests towards the Cote d'Azur, or a modern waterfront villa on the Croatian island of Brac to the opulent Dar Hasnaa, or Stargazer, a vast new plantation-style house on the Villas Valriche Estate in Mauritius.

 The club's model is set up so that the ratio of members to properties is just 4:1 in peak times, so there is a high chance you will get the weeks you want.
 Friends and family can also use the properties instead of members.